17 Everyday Items Not to Flush to Avoid Septic System Repairs

-If you treat your home toilets like trash receptacles, you’re eventually going to require septic system repair that was entirely preventable.
-When dealing with waste and toilets, you should only ever flush pee, poo, and toilet paper down them!
+If you treat your home toilets like trash receptacles, you will eventually need septic system repair that was entirely preventable.
+When dealing with waste and toilets, you should only ever flush human waste and toilet paper down them!

-Read on to learn why disposing of these items in your toilet could end up creating costly plumbing problems.
+Read on to learn why disposing of these items in your toilet could create costly plumbing problems.

 1. Flushable Wipes